Career Support for International Students

 The Culture Walks Program is a 5-week mentorship opportunity connecting students from the Bachelor of Global and International Studies (BGInS) program who are embarking on internships abroad with upper-year Carleton University students with any international work experience.
 As a volunteer Culture Walks Mentor, you will have the opportunity to share your workplace culture with fellow students, develop your leadership skills, enhance your communication skills, and build your resume!

-This is a great opportunity to gain local volunteer experience!
+This is a great opportunity to gain volunteer leadership experience!

 - Open to undergraduate and graduate students

 - Minimum of 2nd year standing; must be in good academic standing

-- Must have work or volunteer experience from country of origin
+- Must have international work or volunteer experience

 “I want a job in Canada.
 Where do I start?”
 5-week Workshop Series

 Are you looking for a job in Canada but not sure where to begin?
 Career Services is excited to hold a 5-week workshop series especially designed to support international students in finding a job in Canada!
-Workshops are held every Tuesday from 3:00 to 4:00 p.m. in CTTC 1501 starting on September 19 to October 17.
+Workshops will resume again in January.
+Please check via Carleton Central for details and registration (Learn more about mySuccess here).
 All 5 workshops are open to undergraduate and graduate international students.

 The topics in the workshop series include: